Ready to Grow Your Email List?

 That sounds great to untrained ears.
 However, the real number to brag about is the number of people who open the email.

-If you have 10,000 subscribers and only 200 people on average read your message, that’s a 2% open rate – a low percentage which is even lower when you uncover how many people took action to click on links and buy whatever you sell.
+If you have 10,000 subscribers and only 200 people on average read your message, that’s a 2% open rate.
+That’s a low percentage.
+It’s even lower when you uncover how many people took action to click on links and buy whatever you sell.

 These are statistics to keep in mind as you decide how to maintain a private email list.
 You may be starting a list now, or perhaps you have a handful of subscribers.
-Pat yourself on the back for achieving what you’ve done to begin marketing directly to people interested in your gift baskets.
+Pat yourself on the back for achieving what you’ve done to date to begin marketing directly to people interested in your gift baskets.
+This is an important step in the initial gift basket marketing process.

 Start at the beginning